Guadalupe Mountains National Park

 In 1978, 46,850 acres of the park’s high country were designated as wilderness by Congress.
 The 2012 Guadalupe Mountains National Park General Management Plan includes an eligibility assessment that deems an additional 35,484 acres of lower elevation park lands as suitable for consideration for wilderness designation.
 Designated and eligible wilderness comprise 95% of the park’s area.
 The lands deemed eligible for wilderness will be managed to protect their wilderness character.
 "Wilderness” refers to both designated and eligible wilderness.

 This permit allows the permit holder and their group to camp overnight at the designated campgrounds in the Guadalupe Mountains Wilderness.
-Reservations are available two months in advance, and permits are available year-round.
+Reservations are available three months in advance, and permits are available year-round.

 This reservation is NOT your permit.
-You MUST pick up your permit in person at the Pine Springs Visitor Center by 3:30PM Mountain Time up to forty-eight hours before the start of your trip.
+You MUST pick up your reserved permit in person at the Pine Springs Visitor Center by 3:30PM Mountain Time up to forty-eight hours before the start of your trip.
+Walk-up permits for unreserved sites in the Wilderness may be issued on-site on a first-come, first-served basis at the Pine Springs Visitor Center from 8:00 a.m. to 12:00 p.m.
+Noon, daily.
+Walk up permits may be obtained up to 24 hours in advance of the trip.
 Proof of identity will be required to obtain your permit (acceptable forms of identification include driver’s license, work ID, school ID, credit card, passport, etc.).

 Parking: Your permit reservation does not ensure a parking spot.
 Parking lots fill up early in the morning during peak visitation periods.
 Carpooling is encouraged.